Table of Contents

 - traveler experience, both in general and related to the specific country;

-- the manageability of legal risk to the University.
+- the manageability of legal risk to the University; and

 - The committee makes a decision on each application.
 Decisions are made by unanimous consent.
-Where consensus cannot be reached the Senior Vice President for Academic Affairs will make the final decision.
+Where consensus cannot be reached, the Executive Vice President and Provost will make the final decision.

 - Approval only applies to the traveler(s) and dates specifically listed in the application.

-- The University will not authorize student travel to any country for which the State Department has issued a mandatory evacuation order.
+- The University will not authorize student travel to any location for which the State Department has issued a mandatory evacuation order.

-- A decision regarding each application will be communicated to students via email as soon as possible.
+- A decision regarding each application will be communicated to petitioners via email as soon as possible.

 Note: ITRAAC approval does not certify the safety of the proposed travel, only that the travel has an academic purpose and the known health and safety risks have been reasonably mitigated.